Inclusive risk assessments

 Make sure your risk assessments cover all members - including those with additional needs

-All our activities include an element of risk, which should be identified and managed using a risk assessment and our risk assessment policy.
+All our activities include an element of risk, which should be identified and managed using a risk assessment.

 It may seem that there is a higher risk to some members taking part in activities than to others, which could cause you to worry about including all in adventurous activities.
 However, taking a person-centred approach to risk assessments will help make sure that all members can be included in the fun and adventure that Girlguiding offer.